Discrimination of anisotropy in dark matter velocity distribution with directional detectors: Direct Detection with Directional Detectors

 In most cases, an isotropic velocity distribution is commonly supposed to derive constraints from direct detections.
 The Maxwell-Boltzmann distribution \cite{LewinSmith} is a typical distribution function; however, N-body simulations \cite{LNAT, KLS} and observations \cite{Sagittarius} suggest the presence of an anisotropic component in the distribution that can influence the result of direct detection experiments.
-The effect of this factor on conventional direct detections \cite{Shan}--\cite{Mao:2013nda} and directional detections \cite{Mayet}--\cite{Kavanagh:2016xfi} has been the subject of a number of studies.
+The effect of this factor on conventional direct detections \cite{Shan}--\cite{Hunter:2013vua} and directional detections \cite{Billard:2009mf}--\cite{Host:2007fq} has been the subject of a number of studies.
 In this work, the anisotropic distribution function of N-body simulations \cite{LNAT} is used in our numerical simulations.
+Note that the distribution is adopted as a benchmark scenario of anisotropic distribution, and not necessarily realized.
 The tangential velocity of dark matter with respect to the galactic rest frame $v_\phi$ has the distribution: